tanishkgupta-18/templates-codes/Greedy/leetcode_918_max_subarray_sum_circular.md

     // Step 3: Final answer
-    // If all numbers are negative, maxSum is the correct result if (maxSum < 0) return maxSum;
+    // If all numbers are negative, maxSum is the correct result /*

+    If all elements are negative, then:
+    total == minSum → total - minSum = 0, which is invalid (empty subarray).
+    So we just return maxSum.

+    */
+    if (maxSum < 0) return maxSum;

     return max(maxSum, total - minSum);